RTP-MIDI: Network components routing time

 The different components used to transmit Ethernet packets between the computers, whatever the protocols being used, introduce latency too.
 All modern network switches use the "store and forward" technology, in which packets are stored in the switch before they are sent to the next switch.
 However, the switching times are most often negligible.
-For example, a 64-byte packet on 100Mbit/s network takes around 5.1 microseconds to be forwarded by each network switch.
+For example, a 64-byte packet on 100 Mbit/s network takes around 5.1 microseconds to be forwarded by each network switch.
 A complex network with 10 switches on a given path introduces then a latency of 51 microseconds.

 The latency is however directly related to the network load itself, since the switches will delay a packet until the previous one is transmitted.
 The computation/measure of the real latency introduced by the network components can be a hard task, and will involve representative usecases, for example, measuring the latency between two networked devices connected to the same network switch will always give excellent results.
 As said in the previous section, one solution to limit the latency introduced by the network components is to use separate networks.
 However, this is far less critical for network components than for network adapters in computers.